Southern Conservation Partners

 Vision for Landscape Conservation and Wildlife Corridors in Eastern North America

 As conservationists, we know countless threats face our natural world today.
 And while these challenges can sometimes feel insurmountable, we also recognize that there are things we can do – partnerships we can forge, actions we can take, and policies we can implement – to help protect and restore wild places.
-Most recently, E.O.
+E.O.
 Wilson called for the conservation of half the world’s land and sea in order to save 85% of biodiversity.
 He described this vision in his 2016 book Half-Earth: Our Planet’s Fight for Life.
 While Wilson’s theory wasn’t a new concept for those working in conservation, it was the call to action we needed to implement theory on the ground.
-The Wildlands Network, through its Eastern Wildway Network, seeks to map out and implement this call to action in eastern North America.
-For the past year and a half, Wildlands Network has evaluated data, met with conservation leaders, and crafting a visionary map of what Half-Earth would look like in the East.
-The result is the draft Eastern Wildway map, called “Half-East” map.
-See the draft map and read more:
+The Wildlands Network seeks to map out and implement this call to action.
+See their 2025 Impact Report.

 Wildlife Corridor Protection Guidelines